-'''

-mraytrace> yorick

-Copyright (c) 2005.
-The Regents of the University of California.

-All rights reserved.
-Yorick 2.1.05 ready.
-For help type 'help'

-Load all the required functions:

-#include "mt_rayor-3.5.i"

-Setup while checking what is missing

-mt\setup\system,"system\gri.scm"

-Number of modules in system : 1

-Optical module file : om_par_01.fits

-Opt module file: om_par_01.fits does not exist

-You may want to create it by 'mt_create_om_par1,filename="om_par_01.fits"'

-Scatter file : scat_fake_10.fits does not exist

-Scatter file : scat_fake_20.fits does not exist

-Scatter file : scat_fake_30.fits does not exist

-Warning level 30100

-One or more scatter files are missing!
+''' Scatter file : scat_fake_30.fits does not exist Warning level 30100 One or more scatter files are missing!
 An optical module file is missing!
 If scattering is not requested the warning can be ignored.
 First job is to create a parabolic optical module file.

-'''

-''' You can cut and paste the command given above

-mt_create_om_par1, filename="om_par_01.fits"

-The parabolic system optical module file: om_par_01.fits has just been created and it might need a coating update: mt_upd_om_coating,...
+You can cut and paste the command given above mt_create_om_par1, filename="om_par_01.fits" The parabolic system optical module file: om_par_01.fits has just been created It has 260 mirrors and it might need a coating update: mt_upd_om_coating,...
+Repeat the setup command to check integrity and set external variables mt\setup\system, "system\gri.scm" Number of modules in system: 1 Optical module file : om_par_01.fits Scatter file : scat_fake_10.fits does not exist Scatter file : scat_fake_20.fits does not exist Scatter file : scat_fake_30.fits does not exist Warning level 30000 Implying that everything is in order except for scattering '''

-It has 260 mirrors

-Repeat the setup command to check integrity and set external variables mt_setup_system, "system_gri.scm"

-Number of modules in system : 1

-Optical module file : om_par_01.fits

-Scatter file : scat_fake_10.fits does not exist

-Scatter file : scat_fake_20.fits does not exist

-Scatter file : scat_fake_30.fits does not exist

-Warning level 30000

-Implying that everything is in order except for scattering '''

-7.2.3 Running a case
+9.2.3 Running a case